 Despite this book’s ideological goal — proving the intellectual continuity between Jabotinsky and Begin — which is not historically accurate, it contains articles, documents, and speeches by Begin that shed light on his opinions.
 The book includes an introduction by Begin’s successor, Yitzhak Shamir.

 Begin, Menachem.
-1956-75 Ba-mahteret: Ketavim A’ [In the underground: Writings].
+1956-75 Ba-mahteret: Ketavim [In the underground: Writings].
 4 vols.
 Tel Aviv: Hadar.

 A collection of proclamations and documents published by Etzel, in four volumes.
 As the commander of the organization, Begin was deeply involved in writing many of the proclamations — even though he did not sign them with his name — and reading them aids in understanding the motivations behind his actions.